NuiLab/Multi-Touch-and-Mid-Air-Framework/Code/README.txt

-Input Device Framework
+Input Device Framework Senior Design Project Code

-(Touch, Motion, and Mid-Air).
+Part of TAMGeF -- Touch-midAir-Motion Gesture Framework.

 Description:
 	A platform for the use of multi-touch, or mid-air input devices in the development of applications and games.